tang-amy/GeisingerLab/Chip-Seq_Analysis/README.md

 # list files in the check the clipped_fastq_files folder
 ls clipped_fastq_files
 ```
 Note that the script uses GNU `Parallel` for faster execution of all commands.
-If you parallel is not installed, run the following command in terminal.
+If parallel is not installed, run the following command in terminal.
 ```bash
 # check if Parallel is installed
 which parallel